futomi/html5-CC2650SensorTag.js/README.md

 #### <a name="readOptical-method">readOptical(*[callback]*)</a>

-This method starts to read the measurement result of the optical sensor ([OPT3001](http://www.ti.com/product/opt3001)) from the targeted device and returns a `Promise` object as long as the `callback` was not specified as an argument.
+This method starts to read the measurement result of the optical sensor ([OPT3001](http://www.ti.com/product/opt3001)) from the targeted device and returns a `Promise` object.

 Note that the configuration parameter `optical.enable_optical_sensor` must be set to `true` before this method is called.
 See the section [`writeConfigurations()`](writeConfigurations-method) method for details.